AdobeDocs/audience-manager-learn.en/help/build-and-manage-audiences/profile-merge/profile-merge-rule-examples-and-use-cases.md

 ---
-title: Profile Merge Rule Examples and Use Cases
+title: Profile Merge Rule examples and use cases
-description: In this video you will see examples of Profile Merge Rules and what they mean, as well as the use cases that Profile Merge Rules solve for.
+description: Learn about examples of Profile Merge Rules and what they mean, as well as the use cases that Profile Merge Rules solve.
 feature: Profile Merge
 topics:
 activity: understand